-The State of Nature The Rise of Civilization Ancient Forms of Government Grade 6 The Greeks: Citizenship Athenian Democracy & Spartan Oligarchy Greek Philosophy (Socrates, Plato and Aristotle) Alexander the Great Hellenistic Philosophy The Romans: The Roman Republic Cincinnatus, Cato, Cicero Fall of the Republic Cincinnatus, Cato, Cicero Fall of the Roman Empire British Constitutionalism: Magna Carta The Tudors and the English Reformation The English Civil War and the Petition of Right The Glorious Revolution The English Bill of Rights Miccolo Machiavelli Niccolo Machiavelli Thomas Hobbes and John Locke David Hume and Adam Smith Montesquieu and Voltaire Jean-Jacques Rousseau Grade 7 The American Founding Documents: Declaration of Independence US Constitution The Federalist Papers The Anti- Federalist Papers The Bill of Rights New Hampshire History Grade 8 US History (1825 to 1917): The Rise of the Democrats The Trail of Tears The Bank War Henry Clay and the Whigs Manifest Destiny Remember the Alamo The Gold Rush The First Tyccoon: Cornelius Vanderbilt The Road to the Civil War: Nat Turner, Frederick Douglas Harriet Tubman and Uncle Tom's Cabin The Birth of the Republican Party Dred Scott and the Fugitive Slave Act Bieding Kansas and John Brown The Earn Civil War: Atranam Lincoln and Secession Robert E. Lee and Stonewall Jackson Robert E. Lee and Stonewall Jackson Robert E. Lee and Stonewall Jackson The Emancipation Proclamation Ulysses S. Grant & Willam Tecumseh Sherman Reconstruction: The Rise of Big Business The Wild, Wild West The Rise of the Ku Klux Klan The Rairoads and the Myth of the Robber Barons The Rairoads and the Myth of the Robber Barons The Indian Wars Hen Rise of Suffrage and the Populists Gold, Silver or Greenbacks Women's Suffrage and the Temperance Movement Answith Suffrage and the Temperance Movement Parama Canal and the Philippines The Parama Canal and the Philippines Grade 9 A Whole New World: Renaissance Reformation Exploration Scientific Revolution European Absolutism British Constitutionalism Age of Enlightenment The American Revolution The Industrial Revolution The Industrial Revolution Marxism Imperialism Africa China Japan Middle East Middle East Mao's China Israeli/Palestinian Conflict New World Order New World Corder New World Revolution The Cultural Revolution Grade 10 American Government and Economics Economic History (1787 to 1900): • Federalist v.
-Democrat- Republicans v.
-Whigs • Republicans v.
-Democrats - Amendments XI - XII Democrats - Amendments XIII, XIV, XV • Corporate America Military-Industrial Complex • Military-Industrial Complex • Progressive Politics- Amendments XVI, XVI, XVII, XXV, XVI, XVIII, XXV, XXVI, Chicago Economics v.
-Chicago Economics XXI, XXII, XXIII, XXIV, XXV, XXVII Grade 11
+The State of Nature The Rise of Civilization Ancient Forms of Government Grade 6 The Greeks: Citizenship Athenian Democracy &amp; Spartan Oligarchy Greek Philosophy (Socrates, Plato and Aristotle) Alexander the Great Hellenistic Philosophy The Romans: The Roman Republic Cincinnatus, Cato, Cicero Fall of the Republic Fall of the Republic Fall of the Roman Empire Magna Carta The Tudors and the English Reformation The English Civil War and the Petition of Right The Glorious Revolution The Philosophes: Niccolo Machiavelli Thomas Hobbes and John Locke David Hume and Adam Smith Montesquieu and Voltaire Jan-Jacques Rousseau Grade 7 The American Founding Documents: Declaration of Independence US Constitution The Federalist Papers The Anti- Federalist Papers The All of Rights New Hampshire History Grade 8 US History (1825 to 1917): The Rise of the Democrats The Trail of Tears The Bank War Henry Clay and the Whigs Manifest Destiny Remember the Alamo The Mexican-American War The Gold Rush The Ford to the Civil War: Nat Turner, Frederick Douglas Harriet Tubman and Uncle Tom's Cabin The Birth of the Republican Party Dred Scott and the Fugitive Slave Act Bleeding Kansas and John Brown The Einst Tycoon: Cornellus Vanderbilt The Civil War: Abraham Lincoln and Secession Robert E. Lee and Stonewall Jackson The Emancipation Proclamation Ulyses S. Grant &amp; William Tecumseh Sherman Reconstruction: The Grant Presidency The Rise of the Ku Klux Klan The Rairoads and the Myth of the Robber Barons The Indian Wars: Ane American Frontier How the West Was Won The American Frontier How the West Was Won The Grat Upheaval Women's Suffrage and the Populists Gold, Silver or Greenbacks Women's Suffrage and the Temperance Movement American Imperialism The Panama Canal and the Philippines The National Parks Grade 9 A Whole New World: Renaissance Reformation Exploration Scientific Revolution European Absolutism British Constitutionalism Age of Enlightenment The World on Fire: The Industrial Revolution The Industrial Revolution Marxism India China Japan Middle East Mao's China Israeli/Palestinian Conflict New World Order The Modern World: Conflict in the Middle East The Cultural Revolution The Order World Palestinian Conflict New World Revolution The Utural Revolution Grade 10 American Political and Economic History (1787 to 1900): Federalist v.
+Democrat- Republicans - Amendments XI - XII Democrats - Amendments XII, XIV, XV Corporate America Military-Industrial Complex American Political and Economic History (1900 to Present): Progressive Politics- Amendments XVI, XVII, XVIII, XIX, XX The Federal Reserve and the Great Depression Keynesian Economics v.
+Chicago Economics v.
+Chicago Economics X, XXII, XXII, XXIV, XXV, XXVI Grade 11